Vladimir7280/dash-masternode-tool/doc/deterministic-mn-migration.md

 Follow the steps described here:
 [Connection to a local node](doc/config-connection-direct.md)

-Remember to configure a connection between DMT and your RPC node and to turn off all others.
+Remember to configure a connection between FIXMT and your RPC node and to turn off all others.

 > Note, that the RPC node has nothing to do with your masternode - this